 Infant sleep problems that can occur at any age

-1. Baby’s internal clock is out of sync with the natural 24-hour day.
+1. Your baby’s internal clock is out of sync with the natural 24-hour day.

 Physical exercise and other forms of excitement (like animated verbal interactions) rev up the sympathetic nervous system—the system in charge of keeping you alert.
 So it’s important to avoid these activities before bedtime.
 Researchers recommend that parents make the last 2-3 hours before bedtime quiet and calm (e.g., Glaze 2004).